nathan-russell/hashmap/README.md

 To overcome both of the issues outlined above, `hashmap` relies on features provided by the [Boost C++ Libraries](http://www.boost.org/), which are conveniently made available through the [R package BH](https://github.com/eddelbuettel/bh).
 To address the second obstacle, `hashmap` employs a templated wrapper class [HashTemplate](https://github.com/nathan-russell/hashmap/blob/master/inst/include/hashmap/HashTemplate.hpp), leveraging the functionality of the C++98-compliant `boost::unordered_map` and `boost::hash` (in lieu of C++11's `std::unordered_map` and `std::hash`).
 Subsequently, the first problem can then be solved by encapsulating instances of `HashTemplate` within a `boost::variant` and making extensive use of `boost::static_visitor` and `boost::apply_visitor`.

+------------------------------------------------------------------------

 #### Benchmark

-------------------------------------------------------------------------

-The following is a simple test comparing the performance of an `environment` object against `hashtable` for
+The following is a simple test comparing the performance of an `environment` object against `hashmap` for

 1. Construction of the hash table
 2. Vectorized key lookup

-An overview of results in presented here, but the full code to reproduce the test is in `assets/benchmark.R`.
-All of the tests use a one million element character vector for keys, and a one million element numeric vector for values.
+An overview of results in presented here, but the full code to reproduce the test is in [assets/benchmark.R](https://github.com/nathan-russell/hashmap/blob/master/assets/benchmark.R).
+All of the examples use a one million element character vector for keys, and a one million element numeric vector for values.

 Hash table construction was rather slow for the environment, despite my ~~best~~ moderate efforts to devise a fast solution, so expressions were only evaluated 25 times: